 11) Beneficiaries – Here you can name one person as a 100% beneficiary, or you can name multiple people with percentage breakdowns.
-For those with a Will or trust, you can name your trust as a primary or secondary beneficiary.
-It does not have to be a person.
+For those with a will or a trust, you can name the trust as a primary or secondary beneficiary.
+It does not have to be an individual.

 12) At the end, you can review and then accept your changes.
 If you wish to make changes, you can go back at any time, presuming it is before the end of the open enrollment period.